google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 ## Please give us feedback

 This introduction should have given you a taste of what may be possible with built-in modules.
-And hopefully you're excited!
+And hopefully, you're excited!
 We'd really love for developers to try out the KV Storage module (as well as all the new features discussed here) and give us feedback.